OK, so my expectations and those of the folk at Adobe with

 -

-Printer Manages Colors - with this
+Printer Manage Colors - with this

 option Photoshop instructs the printer to carry out the